iagerogiannis/approach-circle-with-bezier/README.md

 ### Minimization of the distances Ki-Qi

+In order for the Bezier curve to approach the circle, we need to minimize the sum of distances Ki-Qi.
+So we set the following Error Functions.

 <p align="center">
   <img src="readme/Screenshot_10.png">
 </p>

+In order to find the parameters a, b, c, d, e, which minimize the error function their partial derivatives need to be equal to zero.

 <p align="center">
   <img src="readme/Screenshot_11.png">
 </p>

+Substituting the parametric equations in Error Functions and performing the operations, we end up to the following systems of equations.

 <p align="center">
   <img src="readme/Screenshot_12.png">
 </p>

+The solution of the above systems gives the parameters which minimize the distances Ki-Qi.
+Repeating the whole process (refresh Bezier control points, calculation of new point pairs and solution of the new system) gives a Bezier curve which approaches the circle even more.

 ## Results